At Westwood Ophthalmology, we treat all types of visual disorders:

 Hyperopia or farsightedness occurs when an eye is too short for the cornea's curvature.
 Light rays focus behind the retina and, as a result, a blurred image is produced.
 With hyperopia, distant objects are seen more clearly than near objects.

 Presbyopia is part of the normal process of aging.
 With time, the natural lens of the eye loses some of its flexibility.
 This usually occurs between ages 40 and 50.
 Everyone experiences presbyopia; for some it is sooner, some later.
 Those who never needed glasses before may require reading glasses.
 Laser surgery cannot correct presbyopia.
+However, monovision can be achieved with laser correction which is one successful option to deal with presbyopia.

 Of these visual disorders, myopia, hyperopia, and astigmatism can be effectively corrected with LASIK surgery at our leading New Jersey practice, Westwood Ophthalmology.
 Serving the entire Pascack Valley region of northern New Jersey, each LASIK surgeon at our vision correction center is a skilled professional committed to your safe, effective experience.
 If you live in the northern New Jersey area and believe you are a LASIK surgery candidate, contact Westwood Ophthalmology in beautiful Bergen County, New Jersey.